 In a cobblestone alley near the Piazza del Popolo, a weather-striped window showcases the porcelain heads, limbs, and bodies of dolls long lost and in complete disrepair.

 Above the ghastly repository of broken faces pressed to the glass, small owl figurines perch menacingly.
 What appears to be Rome’s own little shop of horrors is actually the Restauri Artistici Squatriti, known to Romans as “un’ospedale delle bambole,” or a dolls’ hospital.
-Here, Federico Squatrito and his mother Gelsomina nurse ailing dolls and other porcelain objects back to health.
+Here, Federico Squatriti and his mother Gelsomina nurse ailing dolls and other porcelain objects back to health.

 Though the cluttered shop might be intriguing enough to draw the attention of passersby, the contents of the collection are as worthy of a visit as the shop window itself.
-Because Squatrito is equally adept at repairing an ancient Roman platter as he is an heirloom plaything, visitors may encounter any number of curiosities – and stories – when they stop by.
+Because Squatriti is equally adept at repairing an ancient Roman platter as he is an heirloom plaything, visitors may encounter any number of curiosities – and stories – when they stop by.

 Rome Behind Locked Doors: Music, Magic, and Secret Crypts

 Join us as we go beneath Rome’s streets and behind its locked doors to explore hidden and overlooked places, witnessing a capital city that most tourists rarely experience—strange, magical, and filled with intrigue.